Kitchen Cabinet Lighting Installed

 I like the adjustable electrical boxes.
 Never a problem getting the box to the correct wall depth.
 Close shot of the Carlon #B121ADJH PVC adjustable box.
 The screw at the top center is the adjustment to bring the box further out or to push it into the wall.

-During rough-in I leave the adjustable boxes extended out past the wall.
-I do this so whoever comes in to finish the back splash will have to cut around the boxes.
-If I kept the boxes recessed in the wall the holes that the installers cut out for the outlets would most likely not be big enough for the box to penetrate.
+During rough-in, I leave the adjustable boxes extended out past the wall.
+I do this so that whoever finishes the backsplash must cut around the boxes.
+If I kept the boxes recessed in the wall, the holes that the installers cut out for the outlets would most likely not be big enough for the box to penetrate.

 Another angle view of the rough wiring for lights, outlets, and a wall switch